Structured Inventory of Malingered Symptomatology: Low Specificity

 If psychologists rely on the SIMS Manual's recommended cut score of 14, the SIMS has substandard specificity.
 For instance, SIMS specificity calculated by Richard Rogers et al. for a total SIMS cutoff score of over 14 was 0.28: With this inpatient sample, the recommended SIMS total cut score of >14 functioned poorly, because most genuine responders also exceeded this cut score (i.e., specificity = .28).
 Even at a 25% base rate, more than two thirds (positive predictive power, PPP = .70) of those identified will be genuine responders.
 At least for these inpatients, a much higher SIMS total cut score (> 44) is required to achieve a very high specificity.
 Low specificity hinders the test's ability to accurately distinguish legitimate patients from malingerers.
 Stating that an individual is malingering can cause iatrogenic harm to patients if they are actually not exaggerating or feigning.
 Such iatrogenic harm may consist in delaying or denying medical attention, therapies, or insurance benefits.
 In the U.S. military, malingering is a court-martial offense under the Uniform Code of Military Justice.

-Investigations of the Validity of SIMS Item Content

-Page 15 of the SIMS manual[4] informs the readers in an unsubstantiated manner that the SIMS items are descriptive of “atypical, improbable, inconsistent, or illogical symptoms” that would be “highly atypical in patients with genuine psychiatric or cognitive disorders …”.
-In fact, content analyses via ratings by teams of doctoral level clinicians with more than 35 years of experience each in clinical psychology or psychiatry indicated that the SIMS scales contain no items with the reasonable capacity to differentiate legitimate patients from malingerers[5,6,7,8].